City and Regional Planning (CPLN)

 CPLN 6210 Metropolitan Food System

 This course introduces students to the planning and development of metropolitan food systems.
 Major topics include regional planning and policy; sustainable agriculture; food access and distribution; and markets.
-The class includes a mix of lectures, discussion, and field trips; and students will work on real-world projects in Philadelphia.
-Ultimately, the course aims to develop students' broad knowledge of food systems planning in the global North and South, with an emphasis on community and economic development strategies for sustainable food systems and food security.
+The class includes a mix of lectures, discussion, and field trips.
+Ultimately, the course aims to develop students' broad knowledge of food systems planning in the global North and South, with an emphasis on community and economic development strategies for sustainable food systems and community food security.

 1 Course Unit